-This Plan was originally effective on May 1, 1946.
-The Plan has been amended since it was originally effective and this SPD reflects the provisions of the Plan in effect as of January 1, 2020.
+This Plan was originally effective on June 20, 1945.
+The amended and restated provisions of the Plan become effective on January 1, 2024.

 Other Plan Information

 Plan Year.
 The Plan's records are maintained on a twelve-month period of time.
 This is known as the Plan Year.
 The Plan Year ends on December 31st.